Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 After an urban day in Durango, I was ready to get out and hike!
 But first – I needed some hiking energy.
 Absolute Bakery in Mancos is known for their cinnamon rolls; get there early to get one and enjoy every finger-lickin’ moment of this gooey, delicious roll!

 I drove out to Vallecito Reservoir, 40 minutes outside of Durango.
-However, I didn’t stop at the lake, instead, I went straight to the Vallecito Creek trailhead on the far end of the lake.
+However, I didn’t stop at the lake; instead, I went straight to the Vallecito Creek trailhead at the far end of the lake.
 This out-and-back trail was perfect for an afternoon hike.
-The trail follows the creek, so there is a constant sound of water which I love.
+The trail follows the creek, so there is a constant sound of water, which I love.
 The trail climbs high up above the creek and then right down to its edge.
-I went about 5 miles total and stopped for a little lunch next to the creek and took the opportunity to dunk my feet in the cold mountain water.
+I went about 5 miles total stopped for a little lunch next to the creek, and took the opportunity to dunk my feet in the cold mountain water.

 Where to Stay